theforeman/foreman-packaging/README.md

    targeted platforms and required SCL + non-SCL modes.
 1. Submit a pull request against `rpm/develop`

+### Updating nightly dependencies

+The nightly packages are slightly special because we can't use a gem or npm package to extract dependencies from.
+That's why we have our own tools:

+#### Foreman

+To update foreman we'll assume a git checkout at `~/foreman`:

+    ./get-gemfile-deps ~/foreman/Gemfile | ./update-requirements specfile - packages/foreman/foreman/foreman.spec
+    ./update-requirements npm ~/foreman/package.json packages/foreman/foreman/foreman.spec

+#### Katello

+To update Katello we'll assume a git checkout at `~/katello`:

+    # TODO: extract dependencies from gemspec
+    ./update-requirements npm ~/katello/package.json packages/katello/rubygem-katello/rubygem-katello.spec

 ## HOWTO: build multiple packages

 If you have multiple packages that you want to build together because they